Skip to content

 Install a conda distribution

-If you do not have a conda distribution on your system, we suggest to use the minimal mambaforge distribution, that uses conda-forge packages by default and installs the mamba command by default.
+If you do not have a conda distribution on your system, we suggest to use the minimal miniforge distribution, that uses conda-forge packages by default.

-To install mambaforge, please follow the instructions install-mambaforge in robotology-superbuild documentation.
+To install miniforge, please follow the instructions install-miniforge in robotology-superbuild documentation.

 Create an environment